ElijahCuff/Invisidroid/README.md

 Invisidroid
 ======
 Invisidroid has been inspired by hidden applications on Android, the concept was to break the difficulty in building your own Hidden applications for Android.

 Hidden applications are not launched by the App Launcher but by calling a secret number in your dialer.

+Usually ghis is a cumbersome and annoying process with changing API's but i have built this to work for Android 9 and still not need the permission acceptance for everything.

+This application is specifically for Security Research development and education, however considering i have released it under MIT license terms you are free to modify and distribute it as you wish.

+- Kind Regards, Elijah C.

 ![screen](IMG_20200616_120406.jpg)